Projects

 , are by Steve Matteson and Craig Rozynski, respectively.
 The

-icons, except for the sun/moon icon, are
+icons, except for the sun-moon transition icon, are

 Material Icons